structurefall/jamulus-builder/AWS/README.md

 NAT instance, which more than doubles the monthly cost to run this setup, so we decided against it.

-Also, be very careful with your AWS key and private key, and rotate it regularly.
+Also, be very careful with your AWS key and private key, and rotate them regularly.
 They're significant security targets.
 If you have reason to believe your AWS credentials have been compromised, disable them in the console immediately!